 Can oxygen hurt our patients?

-Drug we use most often can cause harm if we give it without good reason
+Drug we use most often in EMS can cause harm if we give it without good reason

 Updated June 5, 2015